 Title: Duplicity (2009) Director: Tony Gilroy Writer: Tony Gilroy Studio: Universal Pictures // Relativity Media IMDb Plot: Two ex-government agents turned rival industrial spies have to be at the top of their game when one of their companies prepares to launch a major product.
 However, they distract each other in more ways than one.
 Joe Says: Smart is sexy.
 This movie is both.

-Duplicity, by writer/director Tony Gilroy, of the Jason Bourne trilogy and Michael Clayton fame, ups the standard heist plot and throws into the perfect con game playing out a mutual mistrust that exists on every level from the main star pairing of Clive Owen and Julia Roberts to the always-outstanding supporting cast members of Tom Wilkinson and Paul Giamatti, where the only constant is
+Duplicity, by writer/director Tony Gilroy, of the Jason Bourne trilogy and Michael Clayton fame, ups the standard heist plot and throws into the perfect con game playing out a mutual mistrust that exists on every level from the main star pairing of Clive Owen and Julia Roberts to the always-outstanding supporting cast members of Tom Wilkinson and Paul Giamatti, where the only constant is smart is sexy.

 “smart is sexy”

 Gilroy plays fast and loose with a series of flashbacks and slick cuts hip with a Soderberg vibe that introduce Owen and Roberts’ characters, professional liars that seemingly not only mistrust each other, but their employers as well.
 Or do they?
 The two engage in a game of cat-and-mouse to find the secrets of a frozen pizza recipe – or is that the cure for male pattern baldness? – but also play out as lovers trading quips between kisses.